Commerce, urban affairs ministries to work on logistics planning in cities | Science-Environment

 ''It was decided that the Ministry of Commerce will work with the Ministry of Housing and Urban Affairs to focus on 50 cities for logistics planning initially.
 A plan for facilitation to reduce enforcement burden on truck drivers will be developed,'' the statement said.

 State-level coordination committees on logistics will be formed, it added. ''The Logistics Division of the Ministry of Commerce will embark on a survey to assess and rank states on logistics performance.
 The states' ranking will focus on data in addition to perspective on logistics performance,'' the statement said.
-PTI RR BAL
+Speaking at IAMAI's India Digital Summit, Pawan Kumar Agarwal, Special Secretary (Logistics) said that technology plays a key role in the sector's growth.

+He said that the logistics division has created a platform for the electronic exchange of documents and messages and ''we are in the process of using it on a pilot basis before we roll out on an all India basis''.

+A lot of documents and messages are exchanged in the logistics space and many of these documents are very valuable and currently, many of them continue to be exchanged in paper formats, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)